women-who-software/scrollodex/HOWTO101.md

 Wonder what this whole `git` business is?
 Read up on it here: https://www.freecodecamp.org/news/an-introduction-to-git-for-absolute-beginners-86fa1d32ff71/.

-## Step 3:  Install stuff
+## Step 3:  Install & setup stuff

+Ensure you have these installed on your system:
-- make sure you have node installed!
-You can check by typing `npm -v` into your terminal.
+- Node.
+You can check by typing `node -v` into your terminal.
 If you have it, it will give you the version that you have.
-- if you don't have node, you can [get it here](https://nodejs.org/en/download/).
+If you don't have node installed, you can [get it here](https://nodejs.org/en/download/).
+- Yarn.
+Check if you have yarn installed by typing `yarn -v`.
+If it's not found, install it with `npm install --global yarn`.
+More info on that [here](https://yarnpkg.com/getting-started/install).
+Now you are ready to run the project:
-- type `yarn install` into your terminal
+- type `yarn install` into your terminal ( this will install all the dependencies listed within package.json in the local node_modules folder.)
-- don't have `yarn`?
-Install it here: https://yarnpkg.com/getting-started/install.
+- after the install finishes, type `yarn start` (this will execute start command listed in package.json/scripts/start)
+- your browser will automatically open to `localhost:3000` and show the current version of the Scrollodex project

-- (ever wonder what the difference is between node and yarn?
-Me too!
+Ever wonder what the difference is between node and yarn?
+Us too!
 Turns out, they do the same thing, but yarn is more user-friendly.
 [This article](https://www.geeksforgeeks.org/difference-between-npm-and-yarn/) goes more in-depth)
-- after the install finishes, type `yarn start`
-- your browser will automatically open to `localhost:3000` and show you some starter business cards

 ## Step 4: Branch Off